Dhruv2617/seam-carving/README.md

-this is dhruv's seam carving project
+this is dhruv's seam carving's project